 The Environment Agency is the leading public body for protecting and improving the environment in England and Wales.
 It's job is to make sure that air, land and water are looked after by everyone in today's society.
 Its responsibilities include:

 The Flood and Water Management Act, 2010 received Royal Assent on the 08 April 2010.
-The new Act gives the Environment Agency an overview of all flood and coastal erosion risk management.
+This Act gives the Environment Agency an overview of all flood and coastal erosion risk management.

 Natural England is a public body committed to conserving and enhancing the natural environment.
 Its role is to work for people, places and nature, to enhance biodiversity, landscapes and wildlife in rural, urban, coastal and marine areas; promote access, recreation and public well-being; and contribute to the way natural resources are managed so that they can be enjoyed now and in the future.
 It is the government's statutory nature conservation adviser.

 Non-governmental organisations (NGO's) campaign to conserve and enhance the special attributes of an area.
 They range from the very small local groups to large national organisations such as the Wildlife Trusts and RSPB.
 Some are topic specific, such as the Hants and Wight Trust for Maritime Archaeology and others work cross-sectorally for example, the Solent Protection Society.
 They play an important role in helping to raise issues and involve local communities in coastal matters.

 Landowners generally own the land down to the mean high water mark or mean low water mark; land below this and 50% of the foreshore is owned by the Crown Estate.
 Landowners can be either private individuals or companies, charitable bodies such as the National Trust or local and harbour authorities such as Hampshire County Council.
 Sometimes privately owned land is leased on to bodies such as local authorities, ports and harbours, conservation bodies or other statutory bodies.